byuflowlab/GXBeam.jl/docs/src/examples.md

-# Static Analyses
+# Examples

-These examples show how to use the nonlinear static analysis capabilities of GEBT.jl.

 ```@contents
-Pages = ["example.md"]
+Pages = ["examples.md"]
 Depth = 3
 ```

+These examples show how to use the various analysis capabilities of GEBT.jl.
+Some of the examples also provide a verification/validation for the implementation of geometrically exact beam theory in GEBT.jl.

+## Linear

+## Static

-## Cantilever Subjected to a Constant Moment
+### Cantilever Subjected to a Constant Moment

 This problem is a common benchmark problem for the geometrically nonlinear analysis of beams and has an analytical solution.